SMART FAQ and Answers

 Q: Where do your dogs come from?

-A: Most of our adoptable dogs come from shelters where they are in danger of being euthanized, and some are owner surrenders.
-Some are also from other rescues who transfer the dogs to us.
+A: Most of our adoptable dogs come from shelters where they are in danger of being euthanized; and some are owner surrenders.
+Some are also from other rescues/shelters who transfer the dogs to us.
+We also list dogs for their owner where the dog remains with their owner until a home is found.
+These owned dogs are the sole decision of the owner, so your patience is appreciated.

 Q: How can I help?